 7. Diligen, best for customizable due diligence workflows

 Diligen takes a machine learning approach to contract analysis that prioritizes trainability.
-Beyond its library of 200+ pre-trained provision models covering M&A, lease reviews, tax, finance, and confidentiality, the platform lets users train the system to recognize completely new clause types.
+Beyond its library of 250+ pre-trained provision models covering M&A, lease reviews, tax, finance, and confidentiality, the platform lets users train the system (via its Prodigy training tool) to recognize completely new clause types.
 For corporate legal teams handling specialized or industry-specific due diligence, this adaptability is a meaningful advantage over tools with fixed provision libraries.

 Key features

-- Custom training tool to teach the system new clause types specific to your deal or industry
+- Prodigy custom training tool to teach the system new clause types specific to your deal or industry

 - Auto-summarization generating contract summaries in Word or Excel